lonycell/grafana.v7/docs/sources/auth/google.md

 2. Click **Create Credentials**, then click **OAuth Client ID** in the drop-down menu
 3. Enter the following:
    - Application Type: Web Application
-   - Name: Grafana
+   - Name: ThingSPIN
    - Authorized Javascript Origins: https://grafana.mycompany.com
    - Authorized Redirect URLs: https://grafana.mycompany.com/login/google
-   - Replace https://grafana.mycompany.com with the URL of your Grafana instance.
+   - Replace https://grafana.mycompany.com with the URL of your ThingSPIN instance.
 4. Click Create
 5. Copy the Client ID and Client Secret from the 'OAuth Client' modal

-## Enable Google OAuth in Grafana
+## Enable Google OAuth in ThingSPIN

-Specify the Client ID and Secret in the [Grafana configuration file]({{< relref "../installation/configuration.md#config-file-locations" >}}).
+Specify the Client ID and Secret in the [ThingSPIN configuration file]({{< relref "../installation/configuration.md#config-file-locations" >}}).
 For example:

 ```bash
 [auth.google]